JordanDevCodes/UltraEdit-Clone/README.md

 - Learned Grid to create structured and responsive layouts
 - Clean and organized code structure

+ ## 🔧 What I learned:

+How to build a custom navigation bar using display: flex

+How to structure a main content layout using display: grid

+Responsive layout design and content alignment

+Organizing HTML and CSS files for clean code structure

 ## 📸 Screenshot

 Here’s a preview of the UltraEdit Clone: